fdsCG/techio-java-template/markdowns/welcome.md

 This Java template helps you at starting smoothly with a very basic working example.
 This template is also available on [GitHub](), feedback and pull requests are very welcome, please don't hesitate to contribute to make it better.

-If it is your first contribution then you probably should have a look on the [Getting Started](https://gettingstarted) document.
+If it is your first contribution then you probably should have a look at the [Getting Started](https://gettingstarted) document.

 # A Simple Java Programming Exercise